BlueGlassBlock/toucca/README.md

 By default, an extra 30px is added to the radius to compensate for this.

 You can change compensation radius with config `touch.radius_compensation`, which could be positive or negative.

+## Build Yourself

+I have only tried building on Windows since the game is Windows only. :)

+Cross-compiling to Linux should be possible, but I haven't tried it.

+With Rust installed with [rustup](https://rustup.rs/), run `cargo build --release` to build.

 ## License